Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 ### Clustering Sprout

-Sprout uses [memcached] (http://memcached.org) as its registration datastore, and Chronos as its timer service.
+Sprout uses [memcached] (http://memcached.org) as its registration datastore, and [Chronos](https://github.com/Metaswitch/chronos) as its timer service.
 After initially installing the Sprout nodes, you must reconfigure them to ensure they cluster together.

 To do this for memcached:

-*   edit `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `servers=<Sprout IP address:11211>,<Sprout IP address:11211>,...` ensuring the order of the IP addresses is identical on each node
+*   edit `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `servers=<Sprout-1 IP address>:11211,<Sprout-2 IP address>:11211,...` (e.g. `servers=10.0.0.1:11211,10.0.0.2:11211`), ensuring the order of the IP addresses is identical on each node.
 *   force Sprout to reload its configuration with `sudo service sprout reload`.

-To do this for Chronos:
+To do this for Chronos, follow the instructions in <https://github.com/Metaswitch/chronos/blob/dev/doc/clustering.md>:

 *   edit `/etc/chronos/chronos.conf` to include a node entry for each Sprout node in the cluster.
 *   ensure that the `localhost` entry in `/etc/chronos/chronos.conf` is set to the local IP address and not the word 'localhost'.